PelleLille/hsl-docs/structures.rst

 .. _truthtable:

-`if` statements check the expression for truthiness
+`if` statements check the expression for truthiness.
+It does so by checking if the expression is not false.
+Everything that is not false is definition true.

 +-----------+------------+
 | data type | truthiness |